libremfg/rhize-docs/content/use-cases/track-and-trace.md

 {{< tab "Response: performance track and trace" >}}

 The `performance` section of this query may return data that looks something like this.
-Note that every object does not necesarrily have every requested field.
+Note that every object does not necessarily have every requested field.
 In this example, only some material actuals have additional properties.

 ```json